chadsansing/critical-web-literacy-curriculum/Resources/content-template.md

-#Critical Web Literacy Module | Content Template - DRAFT
+#Mozilla Curriculum Content Template - DRAFT

 This template will help you draft activities for our Critical Web Literacy module.
 See [this lesson](http://chadsansing.github.io/curriculum-testing/intermediate-web-lit-two/session01-buttons-and-alerts.html#overview0) to check out how things are organized inside our curriculum modules.
 Please ask questions and make suggestions about how to improve the template using comments or suggestions.